Citi Benefits Handbook

 Even though your taxable income is reduced when you make Before-Tax Contributions to the Plan, the level of your other pay-related benefits under the Company's plans — such as life insurance benefits under the Citi Life Insurance Plan — is not affected.
 The value of these benefits continues to be based on your full pay (as defined under those plans) before you contribute to the Plan.

-The example below assumes you are a single tax filer taking the standard deduction and one personal exemption, earn $40,000 a year, and contribute 6% of your eligible pay to the Plan for 2017.
+The example below assumes you are a single tax filer taking the standard deduction and one personal exemption, earn $40,000 a year and contribute 6% of your eligible pay to the Plan for 2018.
 It illustrates how Before-Tax Contributions to the Plan provide more spendable income than saving the same amount outside the Plan.
-Please note that the tax rules may change in subsequent years.
-Consequently, the before-tax savings benefit may be higher or lower in such years depending on how the rules apply to your situation.
+Please note that this example is based on tax legislation in place at the time this SPD was drafted and subsequent changes could affect your before-tax savings benefit.

-In this example, if you were eligible, the Company Matching Contribution would add another $2,400 of savings to your Plan accounts for a total savings of $4,800.
+In this example, if you were eligible, the Company Matching Contribution would add another $2,400 of savings to your Plan account for a total savings of $4,800.

 A key advantage of the Citi Retirement Savings Plan is the ability to save on a before-tax basis.
 Find out what this will mean to you — and your paycheck — by using the 401(k) Calculator at https://financialengines.com/education-center/topics/calculators/.
 You can also determine the impact the Company matching contribution will have on your savings over time.